HTMLGuyLLC/jPack/README.md

 #### Prototyping:

-You can use prototypes to globally overwrite 2 methods in form.fromURL (isValid and insertForm).
+You can use prototypes to globally overwrite 3 methods in form.fromURL (isValid, insertForm, and submitForm).

 ```javascript
 import {form} from '@htmlguyllc/jpack/es/components';